HebaruSan/Ludicrous-Propulsion-Systems/README.md

+# IMPORTANT
+## PLEASE MAKE ANY AND ALL PULL REQUESTS FROM THE RELEASES BRANCH.
+THIS MASTER BRANCH IS VERY BEHIND, AND ANY PULL REQUESTS YOU MAKE TO THIS WILL JUST MEAN MORE WORK FOR ME.
+THANK YOU!

 # Ludicrous-Propulsion-Systems
 [KSP] A mod that adds much longer 0.625 and 1.25 meter parts, and some interesting new engine designs.